tannerhodges/mode-twitter-prototype/README.md

 # MODE Twitter Prototype
-Simple prototype to display the last 2-3 tweets of a specific user with custom formatting.
+Simple prototype to display the latest tweet(s) of a specific user with custom formatting.

 ### Configuration
 - OAuth settings are in /config.php